 Riad Kasbah Oliver

 The Kasbah has 14 guest bedrooms, the smallest room accommodating two people and the largest bedroom taking six.
-There are 10 guest bedrooms with ensuite shower, toilet and sinks.
+Of the 14 guestrooms 10 have ensuite shower, toilet and sinks.
 We can comfortably accommodate 40 people at any one time.
-Groups can also use the grand salon as a dormitory bedroom where there is access to the downstairs toilets and sink.
+Groups can also use the grand salon as a dormitory bedroom if required where there is access to the downstairs toilets and sink or upstairs shower rooms.

 The Kasbah is similar to a Homestay in that it is family run and you are welcome to participate in the life of the Kasbah and village as much as you want.
-Bedding and towels are provided, though we encourage those with travel towels to use them to help preserve water.
+Bedding and towels are provided, though we encourage those with quick drying travel towels to use them to help preserve water.
 In winter we do ask groups to bring a 3-4 season sleeping bag for extra warmth as it can get quite chilly at night.
-Clean bed sheets and pillow cases are provided as is one large blanket which can be folded double to act as two blankets.
-There are also several duvets and eiderdowns available.
+Clean bed sheets and pillow cases are provided as is one large blanket which can be folded double to act as two blankets on the single beds two blankets are provided for double beds.
+Please ask if extra blankets are needed.

 We have western style flushing toilets and wet room style showers.
 On the ground floor we have two toilets (1 flushing, 1 squat toilet) and a communal sink, accessed from the courtyard garden.
 There are a further two sets of showers with toilets within the cubicle on the first floor.
 Traditional mosaic sinks are in the communal area of both the bathrooms on the first and ground floors.